DavisVaughan/extrachecks/README.md

 public, we can lower the number of rejections by making package developers more informed.

+If you come across an ad-hoc check that isn’t on this list, please feel free to open an issue describing it, or submit a PR\!

 <details>

 <summary>You have an un-exported function that you wrote a roxygen